Steve-Fenton/stevefenton.co.uk/src/pages/blog/2022/10/astro-paging-and-listing-by-category.md

 ## File path tokens

 Let’s call our collection “articles” for these examples.
-We don’t want one long list of articles, we want to provide pages of articles with the most recent ones first.
+You don’t want one long list of articles, you want to provide pages of articles with the most recent ones first.

-We can create pages that will be found at the following addresses:
+You can create pages that will be found at the following addresses:

 ```
 /pages/articles/1/